Key precept: Freedom is the ability to choose one’s actions.

 What about you?
 Do you like having a good life, being productive, meeting your goals and having your plans come to fruition?

-“I call heaven and earth to record this day against you, that I have set before you life and death, blessing and cursing: therefore choose life, that both thou and thy seed may live: that thou mayest love the LORD thy God, and that thou mayest obey his voice, and that thou mayest cleave unto him: for he is thy life.”
+“I have set before you life and death, blessing and cursing: therefore choose life, that both thou and thy seed may live: that thou mayest love [identify with, unite with] the LORD thy God, and that thou mayest obey his voice, and that thou mayest cleave unto him: for he is thy life.”
 (Deuteronomy 30:19-20)

 There is always the most basic toggle option to every decision we face:

-- align our plans with the Creator’s / Author’s system design by doing the right thing – i.e. be right-eous,
+- align our plans with the Creator’s / Author’s system design by doing things right – i.e. be right-eous,

 - or not.

-“Now therefore fear the LORD, and serve him in sincerity and in truth…And if it seem evil unto you to serve the LORD, choose you this day whom ye will serve; whether the gods which your fathers served that were on the other side of the flood, or the gods of the Amorites, in whose land ye dwell.”
+“Now therefore fear the LORD, and serve him in sincerity and in truth…And if it seem evil unto you to serve the LORD, choose you this day whom ye will serve.”
 (Joshua 24:14-15)

 Can you translate this passage in 15th century English set in 15th century BC culture to the story of the trooper and the college boy?